 Collaborators on this project:

-We use complex-to-complex FFTs in several of our parallel codes.
+Our original motivation for developing parallel FFTs is that we use complex-to-complex FFTs in several of our parallel codes.
 2-d FFTs are used for synthetic aperture radar image processing.
 3-d FFTs are used in our molecular dynamics code LAMMPS for computing long-range Coulombic effects via the particle-mesh Ewald method, and in density-functional electronic structure codes for alternating between real-space and reciprocal-space operator representations.

 Multi-dimensional FFTs are typically computed as a series of 1-d FFTs.
 For example a 2-d FFT operates on a 2-d matrix where 1-d FFTs are first performed on each row of the matrix, then 1-d FFTs are performed down each column.
 If the data set is distributed across processors of a parallel machine, each processor can use fast library routines to compute on-processor 1-d FFTs for the subset of rows or columns it owns.
 This means the only issue for a parallel implementation is "transposing" or remapping the data set to get each dimension wholly on-processor when needed.
 For example, we do a 3-d parallel FFT as follows: remap the data (if needed) to get the x-dimension wholly on-processor, perform 1-d FFTs along the x-dimension, remap to get the y-dimension on- processor, perform 1-d FFTs in y, remap to get the z-dimension on-processor, perform 1-d FFTs in z, remap (if needed) to transform the data to the desired output layout.